How Much Do Twitch Streamers Make? 2022 Top Earners

 To get an idea of the income synergy an expert streamer can create on Twitch, take a look at some of the most popular Twitch streamers.

 Richard Tyler Blevins is the guy behind the Ninja channel.
+He has an estimated revenue of $25 million.
 He’s the first to gain 10 million followers on Twitch, largely due to his Fortnite streams when the game was at its peak.
-Ninja currently has 16.7 million followers.
+Ninja has over 17 million followers.
 He’s sponsored by Red Bull and sells his own line of merchandise.

-Canadian Michael Grzesiek is the player behind Shroud.
-He focuses on battle arena games and has 9 million followers.
-Head over to Shroud’s “about” section on his channel and you’ll find him promoting Postmates, Nitrado Game Servers and Logitech.
+Canadian Michael Grzesiek is the player behind Shroud, with an estimated revenue of about $22 million.
+He focuses on battle arena games and has 10 million followers.
+Head over to Shroud’s “About” section on his channel and you’ll find him promoting Postmates, Nitrado Game Servers and Logitech.

 Timothy John Bater’s TimTheTatMan channel is for mature audiences only.
+His estimated revenue is around $10 million.
 His no-holds-barred broadcasts playing World of Warcraft, Call of Duty: Warzone, Overwatch and Counter-Strike: Global Offensive have a big following.
-His #tatmanarmy consists of 6.2 million followers, who are exposed to his ads from Razer, UltraGear and NzxtBld.
+His #tatmanarmy consists of 7 million followers, who are exposed to his ads from Razer, UltraGear and NzxtBld.